christensenjairus/Incrypto/README.md

 * Run `npm i` to install the node_modules.
 * Then, you can run it using **either** electron (non compile) or electron-forge (compile).
 	* `electron .` will simply run it.
 You'll need electron installed globally for this.
 Install it with `npm i -g electron` and then `electron .` will run the app.
 	* `electron-forge` will compile it first.
 Run `npm i -g electron-forge` to install the compilation engine allowing `npm start` to function.
 Then run `npm start` to run the app.
+This can also be done by running `run.sh`.

 On Windows, you may need to enable scripts to be run in order for this to work